Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning

-The proposed algorithm can be used to approximate the Bayes-optimal policy at $(s, h)$, which is $\pi_{\text{ret}}(a|(s, h)) \propto N((s, h), a), a \in C((s, h))$ (\cite{DBLP:conf/pkdd/AugerCT13}).
-However, our objective is to solve the entire BAMDP offline, eliminating the need for anything beyond simple lookup or inference using the learned policy function during execution.
-This necessitates a well-learned policy function at each state, but we cannot execute Algorithm \ref{alg:2} at every $(s, h)$ due to the scale of the state space.
-Therefore, we integrate the planning algorithm into a policy iteration framework, which is introduced in the next subsection.
-In this case, $\pi$ and $V$ in Algorithm \ref{alg:2} denote the policy and value functions from the previous learning iteration.\footnote{\(\pi\) and \(V\) are implemented as functions of \((s, h)\) because the states in BAMDPs consist of both \(s\) and the corresponding belief \(b(\theta)\), with \(b(\theta)\) being a function of the history \(h\) (according to its recursive updating rule).} As further details, multiple terms (labeled in blue) in Algorithm \ref{alg:2} have alternative design choices across different literatures, which we elaborate on in Appendix \ref{alg1_details}.
+Algorithm \ref{alg:2} is used to approximate the Bayes-optimal policy\footnote{The value consistency guaranteed by Theorem~\ref{thm1} implies that the returned policy $\pi_{\text{ret}}$ is near-optimal for the P-BAMDP.
+Since our planner derives $\pi_{\text{ret}}$ through a pessimistic planning process, the pessimistic planning theory \citep{DBLP:journals/corr/abs-2012-15085, DBLP:conf/icml/SunZJLYY23} ensures that a near-optimal policy in the P-BAMDP has a bounded sub-optimality in the non-pessimistic BAMDP.
+Finally, according to the foundational theory of BAMDPs \cite{DBLP:journals/jair/GuezSD13}, a near-optimal policy for the BAMDP is, by definition, a near-Bayes-optimal policy for the real environment.} at $(s, h)$, which is $\pi_{\text{ret}}(a|(s, h)) \propto N((s, h), a), a \in C(s, h)$ \citep{DBLP:conf/pkdd/AugerCT13}.
+However, we aim to solve the entire P-BAMDP offline, eliminating the need for anything beyond simple inference using the policy network during deployment.
+This necessitates a well-learned policy function at each decision node, but we cannot execute Algorithm \ref{alg:2} at every $(s, h)$ due to the scale of the state space.
+Therefore, we integrate the planning algorithm into a policy iteration framework as introduced in the next subsection.
+In this case, $\pi$ and $V$ in Algorithm \ref{alg:2} denote the policy and value functions from the previous learning iteration\footnote{\(\pi\) and \(V\) are functions of \((s, h)\) because the states in BAMDPs include both \(s\) and the corresponding belief \(b(\theta)\). \(b(\theta)\) is recursively updated using the history \(h\) and is a function of \(h\).}; while $\pi_{\text{ret}}$ and $v_{\text{ret}}$ are the improved policy and value estimates for specific decision nodes.
+As additional details, multiple terms (labeled in blue) in Algorithm \ref{alg:2} have alternative designs across different literatures, which we elaborate on in Appendix \ref{alg1_details}.